 There are several likely causes of your drain odours.
 The first thing to look at is where your drain is located and how it is used.
 For example, if it’s your kitchen sink, the smell is likely caused by a build-up of food.
 If it’s the shower drain, it could be a build up of dirt and hair.

 It isn’t a fun job, but discovering the cause of the smell can help to treat it and prevent it in the future.
-There are three common causes of smelly drains or sinks:
+There are four common causes of smelly drains or sinks:

 1. Trapped Food Blockages